arc-space/arc-whitepaper/story.md

 As Arcians learn more about the space around them they will find out that some people with specific markers and links in their memory banks end up roughly in the same region of space.
 If this is a good or bad thing for others we do not know, it does make it easier for old friends to reconnect.

 > Owners of regional sectors can restrict the space they own so only that only owners of other specific tokens or collections can spawn in that region of space.
 (Certain exceptions do apply; for example, Tile Zero and Network Sectors minted before the restriction is in place have the choice to opt-out.)

+---
+`Roles to be filled, but only by those who love to play.`